 Thrift shopping is having a moment.
 More and more people are giving pre-loved clothing a second chance at life and for a good reason.
 Not only can great quality pieces be found for too-good-to-be-true prices, but by buying secondhand, we’re keeping still-wearable garments out of the landfill.
 Plus, who doesn’t love a good thrift shop find?

-If you’re new to the art of thrift shopping, be forewarned: hunting for pre-loved treasures can be tiring and overwhelming.
+If you’re new to the art of thrift shopping, be forewarned: Hunting for pre-loved treasures can be tiring and overwhelming.
 The rewards, however, outweigh the challenges!

-To help you make the most out of your next thrift shopping excursion, here are seven tips on how to thrift shop like a boss.
+To help you make the most out of your next thrift shopping excursion, here are ten tips on how to thrift shop like a boss.
 By following some of our go-to thrifting tips, you may just walk away with unique threads for amazing deals.
 Can’t beat feeling like a million bucks when you’re spending far, far less. 💸

 “Thrift shopping without a clear goal is like grocery shopping on an empty stomach: It’s doable but not ideal.”

 Thrift shopping without a clear goal is like grocery shopping on an empty stomach: It’s doable but not ideal.
 Make a mental list of what you’re looking for based on what you already own.
 This will help keep you focused and on budget.
-In addition, save pictures of coveted gems and fashion inspiration on your phone for quick reference.
+In addition, save pictures of coveted gems and fashion inspiration on your phone or a Pinterest board for quick reference.
 This will make it easier for store clerks to help you locate specific garments or let you know if they have something similar on the racks.

 Another way to stick to your budget is to opt for consignment stores that not only sell pre-loved clothes but also buy them.
 Whether you’re looking to make some extra cash or simply clear your closet before adding new treasures, these stores are great for trading-in the garments you no longer wear.
 The best part?
 You can shop while the store clerks inspect and price-out your inventory.
-If you’d rather, you can also sell clothing and accessories online!
+If you’d rather, you can also sell your clothing and accessories online!

-3. Dress for the Occasion
+3. Dress for the occasion

-Depending on where you shop, some thrift stores have limited to no fitting rooms—and we don’t recommend buying something without making sure it’s a good fit, as many thrift stores don’t issue refunds or exchanges.
+Depending on where you shop, some thrift stores have limited to no fitting rooms — and we don’t recommend buying something without making sure it’s a good fit, as many thrift stores don’t issue refunds or exchanges.
 To remedy this, wear a form-fitting tank top and biker shorts or leggings to make trying things on as easy as possible, even if it means changing in the middle of the store.
 For the thrift stores that do have fitting rooms, this also makes changing quick and efficient.

 Thrifting is like a sport.
 It requires stamina, patience, and, sometimes, upper body strength to carry your finds when shops don’t provide carts or baskets.
 You can easily spend hours in a thrift store worthy of its name.
 This is another reason to wear comfortable clothing and shoes.
 A crossbody bag is also great, so your hands can be free to browse all those racks!